freenas/freenas-docs/userguide/jails.rst

   pre-compiled package.
 These options are used to add or remove features or options.

-Compiling a port has these disadvantages:
+Compiling a port has some disadvantages:

 * It takes time.
 Depending upon the size of the application, the amount of dependencies, the speed of the CPU, the amount of RAM